naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

 INFO[2023-07-06 15:43:41] Quay is available at https://ip-10-0-51-47.ec2.internal:8443 with credentials (init, e1LY8WJbn92XI5UVcl76gN0hxTO3k4fq)
 ```

-Do a podman login to make sure your credentials work and generate an auth file at `/run/user/1000/containers/auth.json`:
+Do a podman login using the credentials output in the previous step to make sure they work and generate an auth file at `/run/user/1000/containers/auth.json`:
 ```execute
 podman login --tls-verify=false $(hostname):8443
 ```